The Bankrate promise

 Forex, or foreign exchange, trading involves exchanging one currency for another.
-There can be functional purposes to engage in forex trading, such as travelling abroad and needing to exchange dollars for the currency of the country you’re travelling to, but there can also be financial or speculative reasons to trade currencies.
+There can be functional purposes to engage in forex trading, such as traveling abroad and needing to exchange dollars for the currency of the country you’re traveling to, but there can also be financial or speculative reasons to trade currencies.

 Here’s some key information on forex trading, its history and trading strategies.

 Key forex trading statistics

 - Average daily forex volume in North America during April 2022 was $956.8 billion, according to a survey from the New York Fed.

 - Global forex average daily trading volume was $7.5 trillion in April 2022, according to a triennial report from the Bank for International Settlements (BIS).

 - The U.S. dollar is by far the most popular currency in forex transactions, involved in some 90 percent of transactions and on one side or the other of $6.6 trillion of the average daily volume in April 2022, the BIS found.

 - The next most popular currencies were the Euro at $2.3 trillion and the Japanese yen at $1.3 trillion, according to the BIS report.